Haunted Slades Inn Bed & Breakfast in Monkton, Maryland

 The Slades Inn had a sad vibe; it felt neglected and abandoned.
 I hope whoever buys the Slades Inn takes good care of her and fills the home with love.

-Update 1/30/15: My family and I were shopping at The Goodwill store in Jacksonville when, lo and behold, guess who we bumped into?
+Update 1/30/15: My family and I were shopping at The Goodwill store in Jacksonville when, guess who, we bumped into?
 It was the former house cleaner for the Slades Inn when it was a B&B. I approached her and said, “Didn’t you work at the Slades Inn?”

 She replied, “Yes.”

-I said,” My wife and I were friends with Rob and Marie.”
+I said,” My wife and I were friends with the Innkeepers.”
 She looked at us and said, “Yes, I remember you.”
 Before I could get out another word, she said, “That place is haunted.”

 I hadn’t even mentioned anything like that to her, but that was the first thing she said.
 She told my wife and me that she would hear what sounded like people running upstairs while she was cleaning the house.

-The Slades Inn is three stories tall, plus a basement.
-The Slades Inn has two staircases.
-There is the main staircase and then a hidden staircase behind the walls.
-She also told me that she often heard what sounded like people arguing with each other upstairs too.
+The Slades Inn is three stories tall and has a basement.
+It has two staircases: the main staircase and a hidden staircase behind the walls.
+She also told me that she often heard what sounded like people arguing with each other upstairs.